akshay-3apr/UoG-Dissertation/README.md

-# Explain AI for Deep Learning in Information Retrieval
+# Explainable AI for Deep Learning models in Information Retrieval
 ## UoG-Dissertation
 Repository for MSc Dissertation